-When possible, Italian digital terrestrial operators will respect the rules suggested by the E-Book.
-However, a receiver specification cannot put any constraints on the broadcast signal because the receiver must be robust against erroneous or incomplete signalling and present all services whenever they are present.
+Receiver specification should not put any constraints on the broadcast signal - the receiver must be robust against erroneous or incomplete signalling and present all services whenever they are present.
 Of course, receiver behaviour, in many cases will be dependent on the presence, in the signal, of supplementary signalling.
-In this sense support to the part of the E-Book which seeks to specify the broadcast signal is not guaranteed.